biobakery/humann_legacy/readme.txt

 HUMAnN has no installation per se, but it does depend on the following items:

 * A network connection
-HUMAnN downloads a number of data and software components from standard repositories (primarily KEGG) during exection.
+HUMAnN downloads a number of data and software components from standard repositories during exection.
 Please ensure that a network connection is available at the least for the first run.
 HUMAnN will use "curl" by default to download files, and this can be changed (e.g. to use "wget") by editing the humann.py file.

 * A bunch of RAM
 Processing one Illumina lane of metagenomic reads can take as much as ~8-10GB of memory, although it will often take much less depending on the data.
 Consider yourself warned.